-This vehicle is equipped with 3-point seat belts to help protect driver and passenger in the event of collisions, rollovers or tipovers to help keep driver and passenger in the cockpit.
+This vehicle is equipped with 3 points seat belts to help protect driver and passengers in the event of a collision, rollover, or tipover.
+The seat belts can help keep occupants stay in the passenger compartment.

 Wear seat belts properly at all times.
 Seat belts reduce the risk of injury in a crash and help keep limbs inside the cockpit in a rollover or any accidents.